Last Updated: March 23, 2026

 Chamomile, lavender, peppermint, rooibos are basically tiny herbal therapists in a cup.

-Repeat a soothing ritual often enough and your nervous system starts recognizing:
+Repeat a soothing ritual often enough and your nervous system starts recognizing: “Oh yes.
+This is the part where we calm down.”

 Even five minutes of intentional care sends a powerful message: Your needs matter, even on busy days.